Hakimi opens Serie A goal account as Inter Milan hammer Benevento | Goal.com

 1⃣ photo, 3⃣ very impressive performances 👏👏👏#BeneventoInter pic.twitter.com/tNJiyBNGQu

-On Saturday, he made his Serie A debut against Fiorentina at the San Siro Stadium and he provided the assist that helped Romelu Lukaku score the third goal in their 4-3 win.
+On Saturday, he made his Serie A debut against Fiorentina at the San Siro Stadium and he provided the assist that helped Romelu Lukaku score his third goal in their 4-3 win.

 Four days later, Hakimi helped Lukaku open the scoring as early as in the first minute at Benevento.
 Towards the end of the first-half, he stretched their lead to 4-1 with a 42nd-minute strike after two quick-fire goals from Roberto Gagliardini and Lukaku.